aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to XLS or Online App" h2="Export DOTM to XLS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to store document settings and macros.
+It is used to create documents with the same formatting and macros.
+However, the DOTM file format is not compatible with other applications, such as Microsoft Excel.
+Therefore, it is necessary to convert DOTM to XLS in order to open and edit the file in Excel.

+<h2>How Aspose.Total Helps for DOTM to XLS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert DOTM to XLS.

- You can include DOTM to XLS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export DOTM to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLS.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy to include DOTM to XLS conversion feature within C++ applications.

+The APIs provide a wide range of features, such as support for various file formats, document manipulation, document conversion, and much more.
+They also provide a simple and intuitive API that makes it easy to use and integrate into existing applications.
+Furthermore, the APIs are available for various platforms, including Windows, Linux, and Mac OS.

+In conclusion, Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to include DOTM to XLS conversion feature within C++ applications.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert DOTM to XLS.
+The APIs provide a wide range of features and are available for various platforms.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}